apache/spark/docs/rdd-programming-guide.md

 then this approach should work well for such cases.

-If you have custom serialized binary data (such as loading data from Cassandra / HBase), then you will first need to transform that data on the Scala/Java side to something which can be handled by Pyrolite's pickler.
+If you have custom serialized binary data (such as loading data from Cassandra / HBase), then you will first need to transform that data on the Scala/Java side to something which can be handled by pickle's pickler.
 A [Converter](api/scala/org/apache/spark/api/python/Converter.html) trait is provided for this.
 Simply extend this trait and implement your transformation code in the ```convert``` method.
 Remember to ensure that this class, along with any dependencies required to access your ```InputFormat```, are packaged into your Spark job jar and included on the PySpark